acdesouza/pinocchio/README.md

 1. Wake up Geppeto, passing a pinewood log with stuffs he can work.
 1. Ask Geppeto to carve a wooden boy

 That's all!
-From your order to Geppeto and the delivery the Blue Fairy will animate thw wooden boy, leaving you with Pinocchio.
+From your order to Geppeto's delivery the Blue Fairy will animate the wooden boy, leaving you with Pinocchio.

 Now, you teach him the lies you would like he knows.